jhumelsine/jhumelsine.github.io/_posts/2025-03-07-house-divided.md

 " width = "60%" align="center" style="padding-right: 20px;">

 # Introduction
-I can’t begin to convey how much thought, and how much I’ve struggled over this blog entry.
+I can’t begin to convey how much thought and how much I’ve struggled over this blog entry.
 I’ve been thinking about it for months.
 I’ve started and discarded several versions.

 I realized I introduced a potential process inconsistency in previous blog entries.
 In [My Design Process](https://jhumelsine.github.io/2024/05/28/design-process.html), I described how my design process starts with pen and paper and my brain.
 My designs often include code snippets, which are implementation details I introduce before I’ve even touched a computer.
-In [Writing Tests Before the Implementation](https://jhumelsine.github.io/2024/07/15/tdd.html), I described [Test-Driven Development](https://jhumelsine.github.io/2024/07/15/tdd.html#test-driven-development) (TDD), which encourages developers to write tests before any coding and let the implemenation evolve.
+In [Writing Tests Before the Implementation](https://jhumelsine.github.io/2024/07/15/tdd.html), I described [Test-Driven Development](https://jhumelsine.github.io/2024/07/15/tdd.html#test-driven-development) (TDD), where I encouraged developers to write tests before any coding and let the implemenation evolve.

 This realization came to light last year in July when I had an extended Slack conversation with an online friend about my [Writing Tests Before the Implementation](https://jhumelsine.github.io/2024/07/15/tdd.html) blog.
 He often provides comments on my blog drafts, which I always appreciate.
 His comments often make my writing better, and even if I don’t necessarily agree with his comments, he forces me to think more deeply about what I have written.

 He and I had a few differences of opinions about the TDD process.
 He thinks the process is a bit too restrictive, whereas I think the process constraints is what defines TDD and makes it valuable.

-As I was championing the benefits of TDD to shape the implementation on Slack, I felt a twinge of insincerity, since this isn't quite what I use in my design process.
-In the design post, I described adding code snippets to the design before considering any automated tests.
-In the TDD post, I advocated for specification tests before writing any code.
+As I was championing the benefits of TDD to shape the implementation, I felt a twinge of insincerity, since this isn't quite what I use in my design process.
 Do I truly believe in TDD?
 Have I been shouting the praises of the TDD process without practicing them myself?
 Have I been a false prophet?

 So, which is it?
 Should we start with a design, or should we start with TDD?

 Like most interesting questions in software engineering, I believe the answer is: ___It depends.___

 # Depends Upon What?
+I don’t think design or TDD is an either-or choice.
+It mostly depends upon the context and scope of the problem being addressed.

 My design process and TDD are [Tools in the Toolbox](https://jhumelsine.github.io/2023/08/29/toolbox.html).
 The challenge is knowing when to use them and when not to use them.

 _You haven’t mastered a tool until you understand when it should not be used._ – [Kelsey Hightower](https://x.com/CodeWisdom/status/1354478025228873731)

-I don’t think design or TDD is an either-or choice.
-It mostly depends upon the context and scope of the problem being addressed.

 ## It’s Yes-And
 I think that both practices are effective.
 I think it depends upon the scope of the problem being addressed.